-We already heard substantial information about Zika virus, which usually comprises of basic know about, but what else do we need to know with regards to this disease?
+We already heard substantial information about Zika virus, which usually comprises of basic knowledge about, but what else do we need to know with regards to this disease?
 By this time, we should be bombarding ourselves with updates that would equip us in becoming effective.
 The rate of its prevalence may not be as fast as other diseases.
-However, we must not underestimate these figures for it could surprise us few weeks or months from now.
+However, we must not underestimate these figures for it could surprise us a few weeks or months from now.

 1. There are two culprits for spreading Zika Virus: Aedes aegypti and Aedes albopictus

 Aedes aegypti is a well-known vector for yellow fever virus, dengue virus and chikungunya virus, while Aedes albopictus is a known vector of dirofilariasis, chikungunya virus, and dengue virus.
 Though these vectors have common denominators, they originated in different areas.
 Aedes aegypti is known to originate from Africa that eventually spread in other tropical and subtropical parts of the world.
 Shipping activities and global trade facilitated the spread of this disease.
 This specie was identified to have a high vectorial capacity for viruses such as yellow fever virus, dengue virus, zika virus, and chikungunya virus.